galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 ### Eclipse

 If you do not already have an Eclipse installation, you can <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">download</a> a version of Eclipse appropriate for your machine.
 Choose a package that supports your required level of Java development - _Eclipse IDE for Java Developers_ or _Eclipse IDE for Java EE Developers_.
-If you are unsure, then the _Eclipse IDE for Java Developers_ should be fine, and you can always add any missing plug-ins if and when you discover you need them.
+If you are unsure, then the _Eclipse IDE for Java Developers_ should be fine, and you can always add plug-ins if and when you discover you need them.

 If you already have a version of Eclipse installed, it should be at the version codenamed Photon (released in June 2018) or later.

 ### Gradle

-If you are using the Galasa zipped distribution, you will need to install Gradle version 6.8.2 which is used to build the Galasa software.
+You will need to install Gradle version 6.8.2 which is used to build the Galasa software.

-### Docker (Required if using the Docker image in the Galasa zipped distribution)
+### Docker (Required if using the Docker image)

-If you are using the Galasa zipped distribution and want to deploy the Docker image that is provided in the zip file, you will need to install Docker version 20.10.2.
+If you want to deploy the Docker image that is provided in the zip file, you will need to have Docker installed.

 ### (Optional) A 3270 terminal emulator

 Although you do not need a 3270 emulator to run a Galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
 There are many such emulators available but IBM's Personal Communications (PCOMM) is frequently used, as is IBM's Host on Demand software, which includes support for Windows, Linux and MacOS.

-## Using the local file
+## Getting started

-If you are not using the zipped distribution hosted in Docker, simply extract the contents of the zip file into a directory of your choice, and reference that directory when required during the plug-in installation process or when running the SimBank tests that are provided with Galasa.
+Extract the contents of the zip file into a directory of your choice, and reference that directory when required during the plug-in installation process or when running the SimBank tests that are provided with Galasa.

-You are now ready to [_install the Galasa plug-in_](#installoffline).

-## Using the Docker image

-If you are using the zipped distribution hosted in Docker, ensure that you have the appropriate privileges to run Docker commands and complete the following steps to load and run the Docker image:
+If you are using the zipped distribution hosted in Docker, ensure that you have the appropriate privileges to run Docker commands on the server on which you are hosting the Galasa artifacts.
+Complete the following steps to load and run the Docker image:

 Note: The example uses port `8080` but you can use a different port.